 Your deductible varies by plan (some plans with high premiums don’t have a deductible at all), but cannot be more than $435.10

-The amount of copayments for drugs varies by plan, and often also varies based on the type of drug (generic or specialty) that you need.
-Plans typically charge copayments for Tier 1 and 2 drugs, which are less expensive.
-They charge copayments for drugs Tier 3 or 4, which are typically more expensive.
+The amount of copay for drugs varies by plan, and often also varies based on the type of drug (generic or specialty) that you need.
+Plans typically charge copay for Tier 1 and 2 drugs, which are less expensive.
+They charge copay for drugs Tier 3 or 4, which are typically more expensive.

 There are four payment stages or Part D policyholders.